opensearch-project/project-website/_posts/2025-05-05-plan-execute-agent.md

 ```
 For more information about memory and traces, see [Memory APIs](https://docs.opensearch.org/docs/latest/ml-commons-plugin/api/memory-apis/index/).

-## Extending the agent with more tools and MCP Support
+## Extending the agent with more tools and MCP support

 The power of the plan-execute-reflect agent lies in its flexibility.
 While our example uses a basic set of tools to investigate a cart failure, the agent can support a wide range of tools.
 For the list of available tools, see [Tools](https://docs.opensearch.org/docs/latest/ml-commons-plugin/agents-tools/tools/index/).

-One such example would be to use the [WebSearchTool](https://docs.opensearch.org/docs/latest/ml-commons-plugin/agents-tools/tools/web-search-tool/) to perform deep-research tasks.
+One such example would be using the [WebSearchTool](https://docs.opensearch.org/docs/latest/ml-commons-plugin/agents-tools/tools/web-search-tool/) to perform deep-research tasks.

-Additionally, this agent functions as an model context protocol (MCP) client, enabling it to connect to MCP servers.
+Additionally, this agent functions as an MCP client, enabling it to connect to MCP servers.
 This capability allows the agent to dynamically retrieve tools and configurations and participate in more complex workflows.

 To learn how too connect your agent to an MCP server, see [Connecting to an external MCP server](https://docs.opensearch.org/docs/latest/ml-commons-plugin/agents-tools/mcp/mcp-connector/).

 ### Recommendations and troubleshooting

-* If you notice your agent getting throttled by your model, enable retries using the [connector configuration](https://docs.opensearch.org/docs/latest/ml-commons-plugin/remote-models/blueprints/#configuration-parameters).
+* If you notice your model throttling your agent, enable retries using the [connector configuration](https://docs.opensearch.org/docs/latest/ml-commons-plugin/remote-models/blueprints/#configuration-parameters).
 * If the agent stops after executing `max_steps` steps, increase the [`max_steps` value](https://docs.opensearch.org/docs/latest/ml-commons-plugin/api/agent-apis/register-agent/#request-body-fields) or specify it during execution in the `parameters.max_steps` field.

 ### Future enhancements

-Currently, the plan-execute-reflect agent is an experimental feature.
+The plan-execute-reflect agent is currently an experimental feature.
 We are planning to continue evolving it with these potential future enhancements:

-* Support parallel tool execution
+* Parallel tool execution
-* Support multiple reflection strategies
+* Multiple reflection strategies
-* Human in the loop
+* Human-in-the-loop
 * Ability to cancel a running task
 * Agent execution checkpointing